llvm-git-migration/llvm-project/clang/docs/PointerAuthentication.rst

 A discriminator is arbitrary extra data which alters the signature calculated for a pointer.
 When two pointers are signed differently --- either with different keys or with different discriminators --- an attacker cannot simply replace one pointer with the other.
-For more information on why discriminators are important and how to use them effectively, see the section on `Substitution attacks`_.

 To use standard cryptographic terminology, a discriminator acts as a salt in the signing of a pointer, and the key data acts as a pepper.
 That is, both the